vitaut/vitaut.net/_posts/2013-09-07-integer-to-string-conversion-in-cplusplus.md

 can be is that it parses the format string, but so does `fmt::Format` which is two times faster than `sprintf`.
 Anyway, the good thing is that you don't have to use `sprintf` even for performance reasons.
-There are much faster or at least equally slow methods even in the standard library.
+There are much faster or at least equally slow but safer methods even in the standard library.

 The benchmark results were obtained on Ubuntu 13.04 with GCC 4.7.3 and the following compiler flags: `-O3 -DNDEBUG -std=c++11`.